-The direction and type of information processing for the switch type combined element are determined by the Type setting. to configure:
+The direction and type of message processing for the combined element are determined by means of the Type setting.
+For project configuration:

-- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Short-circuit detection node - 3. select the desired type at the Type property - Direction: indicates if the raising edge of trip alarm or if the raising edge of a direction comes before - leading: The current direction status is used for the raising edge of the trip alarm - lagging: after a raising edge of the trip alarm, the first raising edge of a direction is waited on; if this does not occur within 2 seconds, the short circuit device is considered non-directional - Information processing: states which information can be processed - none: normal switch; information is not processed - Permanent message processing: Newly received messages are considered a new ground fault trip
+- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Short-circuit detection node - 3.
+Select the desired type in the Type property - Direction: indicates if the raising edge of trip alarm or if the raising edge of a direction comes before - Leading: The current direction status is used for the raising edge of the trip alarm - lagging: after a raising edge of the trip alarm, the first raising edge of a direction is waited on; if this does not occur within 2 seconds, the short circuit device is considered non-directional - Information processing: states which information can be processed - none:normal switch; information is not processed - Permanent message processing: Newly received messages are considered a new ground fault trip